 The PLYC sailing program operates from June through September.
 Sailing cruises are usually two or three days traveling less than 30 nautical miles to one destination.
 Sailors have also taken longer cruises to various destinations.
+Enjoy a variety of cruising experiences together with shore excursions, and all the various meals and activities.
 Members with power vessels are welcome to join sailing cruises.

-Sailors also hold monthly Thursday evening potluck dinner meetings at the Wreck Room during the sailing season, and a season-end event.
-The PLYC sailing group enjoys conducting business along with outstanding food, drink and lots of fun.
+Sailors also hold Wednesday afternoon sailings throughout the sailing season, and a season-end event.
+The PLYC sailing group is lots of fun.